McMillan Memorial Library, Nairobi

 The McMillan Memorial Library is a public library situated in Nairobi, Kenya.
 It is the oldest library in Nairobi, and the second oldest in Kenya after the Seif bin Salim Library in Mombasa.

 History

+Foundation

-The library was built by the McMillan family to celebrate William Northrup McMillan, who died in 1925.
-Conceived by Lucie McMillan, construction of the building was largely financed by the Carnegie Corporation of New York, close family friends of the McMillans.
+The library was built by the McMillan family to celebrate William Northrup McMillan, an American-born settler in the British East Africa Protectorate who died in 1925.
+Conceived by Lucie McMillan, his wife, construction of the building was largely financed by the Carnegie Corporation of New York, close family friends of the McMillans.
 The Library was officially opened on 5 June 1931 by Sir Joseph A. Byrne, Governor of Kenya.